GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 - [FIDO Platform Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A type of authenticator built into a client device.
 This can be implemented with hardware, such as a Trusted Platform Module (TPM) chip, to store the private keys.
 A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
 - [FIDO Roaming Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authenticator external to the client device that can connect to it using protocols such as Universal Serial Bus (USB), Near Field Communication (NFC), or Bluetooth (BT).
 Usually, keys are encrypted by another key on the roaming authenticator and then stored on the server.
 This allows the roaming authenticator to secure an unlimited number of keys theoretically.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multi-factor authentication can be performed using a multi-factor authentication or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.
+- Only Locally Trusted (OLT) - A Public Key Infrastructure used internally to an agency and not trusted outside of an agency boundary.
+Examples of an OLT PKI are Active Directory Certificate Services for domain controllers.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
 - [Phishing-resistant Authentication](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#references){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
+- [PIV Credential](https://csrc.nist.gov/glossary/term/piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A credential that authoritatively binds an identity (and, optionally, additional attributes) to the authenticated cardholder that is issued, managed, and used in accordance with the PIV standards.
+These credentials include public key certificates stored on a PIV Card as well as other authenticators bound to a PIV identity account as derived PIV credentials.
+- [PIV-Interoperable (PIV-I) Credential](https://www.idmanagement.gov/university/pivi/) - An identity credential that is conformant with the Federal Government PIV Standards for identity assurance and authenticator assurance but asserts no personnel vetting assurance in a baseline, standardized manner.
 - [Verifier](https://csrc.nist.gov/glossary/term/verifier){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
 To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber’s identifier and check their status.
 - [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A scenario where the attacker impersonates the verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real verifier.
 - Workforce Identity - Using identity, credential, and access management capabilities to provide employees and other internal users, such as contractors and partners, secure access to organization-owned resources.